On the Distributed Complexity of Large-Scale Graph Computations: Upper Bounds

 \subsection{An Almost Optimal Algorithm for Triangle Enumeration}

 \onlyShort{ }

 In this section we present a randomized algorithm that enumerates all the triangles of an input graph $G = (V,E)$, and that terminates in $\tilde O(m/k^{5/3} + n/k^{4/3})$ rounds w.h.p.
-It is important to notice that this bound does not match the (existential) $\tilde \Omega(m/k^{5/3})$ lower bound provided in Section~\ref{sec:lb} only for very sparse graphs.
+This bound does not match the (existential) $\tilde \Omega(m/k^{5/3})$ lower bound provided in Section~\ref{sec:trianglelb} only for very sparse graphs.

-Our algorithm is a generalization of the algorithm \textsf{TriPartition} of Dolev et al.\ for the congested clique model~\cite{DolevLP12}, with some crucial differences explained below.
-The key idea, which in its generality can be traced back to~\cite{AfratiU11}, is to partition the set $V$ of nodes of $G$ in $k^{1/3}$ subsets of $n/k^{1/3}$ nodes each, and to have each of the $k$ machines to examine the edges between pairs of subsets of one of the $(k^{1/3})^3 = k$ possible triplets of subsets (repetitions are allowed).
+Our algorithm is a generalization of the algorithm \textsf{TriPartition} of Dolev et al.\ for the congested clique model~\cite{DolevLP12}, with some crucial differences explained next.
+The key idea, which in its generality can be traced back to~\cite{AfratiU11}, is to partition the set $V$ of nodes of $G$ in $k^{1/3}$ subsets of $n/k^{1/3}$ nodes each, and to have each of the $k$ machines to examine the edges between pairs of subsets in one of the $(k^{1/3})^3 = k$ possible triplets of subsets (repetitions are allowed).